heydaws/amazon-ecs-catsndogs-workshop/Lab-1-Artifacts/lab1-detailed-steps.md

 9. In IAM role select the IAM role containing the term **EC2InstanceProfile**.

+9. Leave the other options as default values.

 10. Expand Advanced Details.
 Copy the following text and paste it into the User data dialog box.
 This controls which ECS cluster the instance will join:

 ```